-Rose has been used in Persian medicine for hundreds of years.
-The rose essential oil is great for relieving pain.
-Many studies have shown that rose essential oil aids in reducing pain by fighting edema from inflammation and releasing certain pain-relieving endorphins.
+Rose has been used in Persian medicine for hundreds of years and is great for relieving pain.
+In fact, many studies have shown that rose essential oil aids in reducing pain by fighting edema from inflammation and releasing certain pain-relieving endorphins.

 Tip: Rose baths aren’t just great for pictures.
 They’re great for fighting pain.
 Add rose oil to a carrier oil first, then add it to your warm bath to relieve any pain and inflammation.

-Wintergreen essential oil is one of the best essential oils for inflammation because of its pain-relieving abilities.
+Wintergreen essential oil is surprisingly one of the best essential oils for inflammation.
+This is because of its pain-relieving abilities.
 It has helped endless sufferers of arthritis, and is commonly known as “liquid aspirin”.
 A 2014 study in the Journal of Alternative and Complementary Medicine reveals, “The predominant natural ingredient in wintergreen oil is methyl salicylate, which is a compound closely related to acetylsalicylic acid, or aspirin.”

 Tip: Use wintergreen topically wherever your pain is.
 Rub it in once or twice daily.
 To really boost the effects, combine wintergreen with peppermint oil for extra relief.
 The two work really well together and are even more effective than isolating a single one.

 Bergamot essential oil is great for inflammation prevention.
 Many studies show that it includes anti-inflammatory and anti-oxidative properties.
-The essential oil contains compounds linalool and carvacrol that block cell receptor compounds.
+This is due to the fact that it contains compounds linalool and carvacrol that block cell receptor compounds.
 These receptor cells, or “receivers”, take in different compounds in the body.
 If they are blocked, you will experience less inflammation.

 Tip: You can use bergamot in aromatherapy by adding it to your diffuser if you’re experiencing inflammation.
-You can also use it topically and preventatively by adding it to body wash, shampoos, and scrubs.
+It can also be used topically and preventatively by adding it to body wash, shampoos, and scrubs.

-Orange essential oil aids in inflammation relief differently than most oils on this list.
-Orange contains powerful antioxidants that reduce free radicals in the body.
+Orange essential oil is unique.
+This oil aids in inflammation relief differently than most oils on this list.
+To illustrate, it contains powerful antioxidants that reduce free radicals in the body.
 If there are too many free radicals in your body, they can harm your DNA and lead to chronic inflammation.
 Studies have shown that orange essential oil can also fight against the inflammation caused by chronic obstructive pulmonary disease.

 Tip: Use orange essential oil in your diffuser abundantly.
 The antioxidants are incredible for you and it will leave your home smelling sweet and fresh.

-Clove, like thyme and myrrh, is another powerful essential oil when it comes to oral care.
+Clove Bud, like thyme and myrrh, is another powerful essential oil for pain and inflammation.
 Various studies show that it has great anti-inflammatory properties.
-It’s also great for fighting infections, coughs, colds, sore throats, and sinusitis.
-It can help you clear your nasal passage, and help you breathe better by assisting your respiratory system.
+Moreover, it’s also great for fighting infections, coughs, colds, sore throats, and sinusitis.
+Clove Bud essential oil can help you clear your nasal passage, and help you breathe better by assisting your respiratory system.